Paul the Apostle: Third missionary journey

 According to Acts, Paul began his third missionary journey by traveling all around the region of Galatia and Phrygia to strengthen, teach and rebuke the believers.
 Paul then traveled to Ephesus, an important center of early Christianity, and stayed there for almost three years, probably working there as a tent maker, as he had done when he stayed in Corinth.
 He is said to have performed numerous miracles, healing people and casting out demons, and he apparently organized missionary activity in other regions.
-Paul left Ephesus after an attack from a local silversmith resulted in a pro-Artemis riot involving most of the city.
+Paul left Ephesus after a silversmith incited a large crowd against his preaching, resulting in pro-Artemis riots that involved much of the city.
 During his stay in Ephesus, Paul wrote four letters to the church in Corinth.
 The letter to the church in Philippi is generally thought to have been written from Ephesus, though a minority view considers it may have been penned while he was imprisoned in Rome.

 Paul went through Macedonia into Achaea and stayed in Greece, probably Corinth, for three months during 56–57 AD.
 Commentators generally agree that Paul dictated his Epistle to the Romans during this period.
 He then made ready to continue on to Syria, but he changed his plans and traveled back through Macedonia, putatively because certain Jews had made a plot against him.
 In Romans 15:19, Paul wrote that he visited Illyricum, but he may have meant what would now be called Illyria Graeca, which was at that time a division of the Roman province of Macedonia.
 On their way back to Jerusalem, Paul and his companions visited other cities such as Philippi, Troas, Miletus, Rhodes, and Tyre.
 Paul finished his trip with a stop in Caesarea, where he and his companions stayed with Philip the Evangelist before finally arriving in Jerusalem.

 Conjectured journey from Rome to Spain

 Among the writings of the early Christians, Pope Clement I said that Paul was "Herald (of the Gospel of Christ) in the West", and that "he had gone to the extremity of the west".

-Where Lightfoot's translation has "had preached" below (in the "Church tradition" section), the Hoole translation has "having become a herald".
+Where Lightfoot's translation has "had preached" below (in the "church tradition" section), the Hoole translation has "having become a herald".
 John Chrysostom indicated that Paul preached in Spain: "For after he had been in Rome, he returned to Spain, but whether he came thence again into these parts, we know not".
 Cyril of Jerusalem said that Paul, "fully preached the Gospel, and instructed even imperial Rome, and carried the earnestness of his preaching as far as Spain, undergoing conflicts innumerable, and performing Signs and wonders".
 The Muratorian fragment mentions "the departure of Paul from the city [of Rome] [5a] (39) when he journeyed to Spain".